mlavik1/UnityVolumeRendering/README.md

 I also have [a tutorial video that shows how to use the project](https://www.youtube.com/watch?v=1pIvmhXPh0w)

-**NEWS: This plugin has now been ported to Godot Engine**, thanks to Riccardo Lops: https://github.com/riccardolops/GodotVolumetricRendering
+**NEWS: This plugin is now being ported to Godot Engine**, thanks to Riccardo Lops: https://github.com/riccardolops/GodotVolumetricRendering

 ![alt tag](Documentation~/Documentation~/Screenshots/front.jpg)